Fantasy Football Sleepers 2025: Sneaky Good, Stupid Cheap

 Bottom Line

 2025 brings Lawrence's best setup yet.
-He gets a major boost from new HC Liam Coen, the same coach who just unlocked a career year from Baker Mayfield.
-Lawrence will also have what might be the NFL’s most explosive young WR duo in Travis Hunter and Brian Thomas Jr. Add in his sneaky rushing upside, and you’ve got a QB with clear top-12 potential being drafted well into QB2 range.
+He gets a major boost from new HC Liam Coen, who just unlocked a career year from Baker Mayfield.
+Lawrence will also be equipped with what might be the NFL’s most explosive young WR duo in Travis Hunter and Brian Thomas Jr. Add in his sneaky rushing upside, and you’ve got a QB with clear top-12 potential being drafted well into QB2 range.

 J.J.
 McCarthy, QB, Minnesota Vikings